arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 Which meaning those `bool` values have is absolutely arbitrary, at the complete discretion of the implementor, and totally opaque to its clients.
 There is no *good* or *bad* choice.
-It is just an ambiguity, often clarified with comments, conventions or conventional variable names.
+It is just an ambiguity, often clarified with comments, conventions or diligently selected variable names.
 Or left there to our damage.

 Here are the same signatures, with an attempt to clarify the ambiguity at the type level: